 RECOMMENDED: 50 Top Dog Breeds for Kids

 Rottweilers have some of the best temperaments in the canine kingdom.
-For a large dog, the Rottie is relatively calm and collect in the home.
+For a larger dog, the Rottweiler is relatively calm in the home.
 With proper training, they’re not overly aggressive or playful either.
 Some may call them the “goldilocks” of big dog breeds.

 Though they require plenty of exercise daily, most Rottweilers develop into being homebody dogs.
-That is, they don’t mind hanging around and lounging with their owners after a good workout session.
+That is, they don’t mind hanging around and lounging with their owners after a good workout.
 Rottweilers are flexible and easy-going dogs.

 That said, they can be sensitive dogs.
-In other words, Rotties are great with understanding human emotions and often pick up after their owner’s mood.
+Rotties are great with understanding human emotions and often pick up after their owner’s mood.
 When you’re down, they’ll take notice and comfort.
 But when you’re happy, they’re just as excited!

 My Rottweiler can be incredibly bullheaded.
 She knows what she shouldn’t do and waits until my back is turned to do it.
 She is a brilliant dog though.– Upshift (Dog Forums)

-As intelligent and obedient as they are, Rottweilers can have a stubborn side.
+As intelligent and obedient as they are, Rottweilers can be stubborn.
 They’re very capable of learning commands quickly, though they aren’t always as responsive as they can be.
 Though, all this requires is superb obedience training to keep in check.

 But whether they listen to you or not, no one can deny the unwavering loyal of these dogs.
 There’s a reason why they’re universally recognized as one of the top and most formidable guard dogs of the home.
 They’ll always have your back!

 When Rottweilers are out with their owners, there’s an aura of self-confidence surrounding the dog.
 Make no mistake, their sheer size and strength isn’t all for show.
-Rotties are some of the most courageous dogs you can find.
+They’re some of the bravest dogs you can find.